zowe/zowe-explorer-vscode/README.md

 # Zowe Explorer

-Zowe&trade; Explorer extension modernizes the way developers and sytem administrators interact with z/OS mainframes.
+Zowe&trade; Explorer extension modernizes the way developers and system administrators interact with z/OS mainframes.
 Working with data sets and USS files from VSC can be more convenient than using 3270 emulators, and complements your Zowe CLI experience.
 The extension provides the following benefits:

 * Enables developers to create, modify, and upload data set and USS files directly to a z/OS mainframe.
 * Provides a more streamlined way to access data sets, uss files and jobs.